caktux/eris/docs/API.md

 ### Initialize

-"init" (datamodel.json) (UI Structure) 0xOwnerAddress
+"init" (linkID) (datamodel.json) (UI Structure) 0xOwnerAddress

+These fields correspond to the fields listed in the `Structure.md` file.

-When testing in isolation, don't worry about the `OwnerAddress` because the only place used in the testing contracts are commented out -- you can stick something in there if you want, or just leave blank.
+*Note* when testing in isolation, don't worry about the `OwnerAddress` because the only place used in the testing contracts are commented out -- you can stick something in there if you want, or just leave blank.

 ### Set a Parent